-The net deferred revenue liability for gift cards, customer orders and layaways at February 3, 2018 and January 28, 2017 was \$6.2 million and \$5.8 million, respectively, recognized in accounts payable on our consolidated balance sheet.
-Income from unredeemed gift cards is recognized on our consolidated statements of operations as a reduction to store operating, selling and administrative expenses when the likelihood of redemption becomes remote.
-We have determined the likelihood of redemption is remote when redemptions are equal to or less than five percent of the remaining balances of gift cards aged by activation year.
-Gift card breakage was not material in Fiscal 2018, Fiscal 2017 or Fiscal 2016.
+The net deferred revenue liability for gift cards, customer orders and layaways at February 2, 2019 and February 3, 2018 was \$7.5 million and \$6.2 million, respectively, recognized in accounts payable on our consolidated balance sheets.
+In Fiscal 2019, gift card breakage income was recognized in net sales in proportion to the redemption pattern of rights exercised by the customer and was \$0.6 million.
+During Fiscal 2018 and Fiscal 2017, income from unredeemed gift cards was recognized on our consolidated statements of operations as a reduction to store operating, selling and administrative expenses when the likelihood of redemption was deemed remote.
+Gift card breakage was not material in Fiscal 2018 or Fiscal 2017.